 The first type of distortion is making predictions with out evidence.
 This often takes the form of “what if” thinking.
 People make predictions about things that are going to happen or problems that will arise and also predict the inability to deal with the problem.
 Developing an alternative for this type of distorted thought can include reviewing what evidence you do have to support the prediction.

 The second type of distortion is thinking in absolutes.
-This may also be called black and white thinking and and “should” statements.
-This can take forms like if something is not perfect it is no good, or thinking I “should never” make mistakes.
+This may also be called black and white thinking and involve “should” statements.
+This can take the form of thinking “if something is not perfect it is no good”, or thinking I “should never” make mistakes.

 The third type of distortion can be thought of as jumping to conclusions with out evidence.
 This distortion occurs when we do things like say “since I feel that way it must be true.”
 One of the most effective things to do when trying to develop alternatives for this type of distorted thought is review what evidence you have for the conclusion.
 Could you present this evidence to an objective judge and expect them to agree, or are you simply insisting it is true because you think it should be true?